sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 3. `class_method.xi` - A test for methods working for classes using a field
 4. `field_access.xi` - A test for fields working for classes
 5. `method_call.xi` - A test for methods working for classes without a field
-6. `point.xi` - A comprehensive test using inheritence and various field and methods of classes
+6. `point.xi` - A comprehensive test using inheritance and various field and methods of classes